cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 This ciphersuite uses edwards25519 for the Group and SHA-512 for the Hash function `H` meant to produce signatures indistinguishable from Ed25519 as specified in {{!RFC8032}}.
-The value of the contextString parameter is empty.
+The value of the contextString parameter is "FROST-ED25519-SHA512-v8".

 - Group: edwards25519 {{!RFC8032}}
   - Order: 2^252 + 27742317777372353535851937790883648493 (see {{?RFC7748}})